jedireza/aqua/README.md

 ```

 Unlike `$ npm start` this doesn't watch for file changes.
 Also be sure to set
-these environment variables in your production environment.
+these environment variables in your production environment:

  - `NODE_ENV=production` - This is important for many different optimizations,
    both server-side and with the front-end build files.